cscu-ok/regulations/bylaws/II-BC-HACKS-WORKING-GROUP.md

 ## 4. Disbandment

 The BCHWG may be disbanded for a term if the BCHWG decides it should be disbanded.

+If the BCHWG is dispanded, all digital assets essential to running and preserving history related to the BC Hacks project should be archived and placed under the the stewardship of the CSCU Executive Council.
+The CSCU Executive Council must preserve this archive and pass it to future leadership.
+Assets include but are not limited to:
+- Budgets
+- Branding material
+- Sponsorship packages
+- Website assets

 If the BCHWG is disbanded before a CSCU general election, the new CSCU Executive Council may attempt to recreate the BCHWG by appointing a new CSCU Representative and seeking applications for members.